 He has already raised $22.2 million.
 It's a long way off the $5.6 billion needed, but it is still a very large amount to raise.

 But what about the majority of citizens who do not believe the wall is a good idea?

 The symbol of America should be the Statue of Liberty, not a 30-foot wall.

-A majority of US citizens believe that the wall is a bad idea or that it shouldn't be a priority for the President.
+The majority of US citizens believe that the wall is a bad idea or that it shouldn't be a priority for the president.